 Cities

-- 3 Akhisar — a lovely atmospheric city that contains the ruins of Thyatira.
+- 3 Akhisar is an atmospheric city with the ruins of Thyatira.

 - 5 Urla, itself agricultural, is the hub for small resorts on the peninsula west of Izmir.